-Elderly patients have poor resilience to haemodynamic instability following haemorrhage.
-Hypovolaemic shock may be difficult to detect in the elderly due to such things as pre-existing hypertension, altered cardiovascular reserve or beta-blocker therapy.
+Older patients have poor resilience to haemodynamic instability following haemorrhage.
+Hypovolaemic shock may be difficult to detect in older people due to pre-existing hypertension, altered cardiovascular reserve or beta-blocker therapy.
 Early assessment of lactate or base deficit (excess) and haemoglobin on arrival to the ED may help to detect haemodynamic compromise following pelvic trauma, irrespective of mechanism of injury12.
-All elderly patients who present to the ED with a suspected pelvic fracture should be assessed by the trauma team.
+All older patients who present to the ED with a suspected pelvic fracture should be assessed by the trauma team.

 Code red or major haemorrhage protocols should be activated as for any adult patient with known or suspected haemorrhage.
 Vasoconstrictors should be avoided.
 Pelvic binders should be applied as part of haemorrhage control.
-However, caution must be exercised for long term application (more than 12 hours) in elderly patients with poor skin integrity.
+However, caution must be exercised for long term application (more than 12 hours) in older patients with poor skin integrity.